fergiemcdowall/fergies-inverted-index/README.md

 NaturalDB (NDB) is a datastore that talks javascript and is really easy to use.

- * can index unstructured js documents
+ * it can store js objects
- * can retrieve docs by
+ * it can retrieve objects by value

 ## API